BagaskaraRW/MachineLearning_RC_TwoElementWindkesselModel_PPGDevice/README.md

 ## Dataset Source and Data Processing

 Before make a prediction for blood pressure value, i used dataset that contains PPG raw signal and the value from 219 subject.
-The dataset can be accessed at
+The dataset can be accessed at [PPG-BP Dataset](https://figshare.com/articles/dataset/PPG-BP_Database_zip/5459299).
+This dataset used for training and testing blood pressure value and get the minimum MAE (Mean Absolute Error) with tunning hyperparameter i.e n_estimator and max_features.
+For get this value, there are several file and program that is used for, i.e as follows:
+* database.csv
+* sqi.csv
+* PPG-BP_sqi.csv (the fusion of database.csv and sqi.csv and sqi stand for signal quality index)
+* Program_Olah_Sinyal_Dataset.py (this program is used for raw signal processing)
+* Program_Model_Estimasi.py (this program is used for build the estimation model from Random Forest Regression Algorithm)

+The first step is data acquisition with PPG Sensor that connected to microcontroller.
+At this step, Arduino Nano has programmed with the acquisition program using Arduino IDE.
+The raw data obtained is 16 bit data which is the limit of the Analog to Digital Converter (ADC) from the PPG sensor.
+Arduino Nano had a processor function at this project (not controller), because this item just process the raw data from the sensor to the Main Control Unit (MCU / PC).
+Data processing occurs in the main control unit.
+The program that used in MCU for this time as follows:
+* Program_PengukuranUtama.py (the main program for prediction BP value)
+* identitas.py (the GUI program for patient demographic)
+* ppgbp.py (the GUI program for show the actual BP value every 2 second)

+All the BP Value is recorded and stored in an internal database.

 ## Two Element Windkessel Model